-CEU-eligible workshops sponsored by the California Association of Speech-Language Pathologists and Audiologists (CSHA) or the American Board of Swallowing and Swallowing Disorders are offered on Wednesday, November 8, 1:00 p.m.–4:00 p.m.
-Choose from one of the four workshops offered below and extend your learning at the ASHA Convention.
+Workshops offered for ASHA CEUs and sponsored by the California Association of Speech-Language Pathologists and Audiologists (CSHA) or the American Board of Swallowing and Swallowing Disorders will be on Wednesday, November 8, 1:00 p.m.–4:00 p.m.
+Choose from one of the four workshops below and extend your learning at the ASHA Convention.

 Tickets for the workshops may be purchased through